panter/blog.panter.ch/source/2015-09-08-meteor-and-three-js.html.markdown

 ~~~

-## start the rendering loop
+## Start the rendering loop

 While the template is rendered, we can use *requestAnimationFrame* to re-render the scene.
 If we change any objects added to the scene, THREE.js will update all these objects.

-Notabene: we are still in the *Template.THREE_scene.onRendered*-callback.
-We can check if this template has been destroyed, by checking the *isDestroyed*-property on the underlying Blaze-view (ES2015-users may use the *fat-arrow*-function here, js-users keep a reference to the template with self=this).
+NB: we are still in the `Template.THREE_scene.onRendered`-callback.
+We can check if this template has been destroyed, by checking the `isDestroyed`-property on the underlying Blaze-view.

 ~~~

-## start render-loop
+## Start render-loop

 Template.THREE_scene.onRendered ->